 - Shane Ryan, completed 2013, examined by Prof John Greco (St. Louis), currently a lecturer in Philosophy at Kazan State University, Russia.

 - Claudio Salvatore, completed in 2013, examined by Dr. Moyal-Sharrock (Herfordshire), currently a lecturer in Philosophy at the University of Hertfordshire.

 - Orestis Palermos, completed 2012, examined by Dr Richard Menary (Macquarie University), currently a postdoctoral fellow on the Extended Knowledge Project at the University of Edinburgh.

-- Emma Gordon, completed 2012, examined by Dr Stephen Grimm (Fordham University), currently on the academic job market.
+- Emma Gordon, completed 2012, examined by Prof Stephen Grimm (Fordham University), currently on the academic job market.

-- Manuel Bermudez, completed 2011, examined by Dr Neil Gascoigne (University of London), currently at the University of Cordoba, Spain.
+- Manuel Bermudez, completed 2011, examined by Dr Neil Gascoigne (University of London), currently Professor of Philosophy at the University of Cordoba, Spain.

 - Evan Butts, completed 2011, examined by Prof Sanford Goldberg (Northwestern), currently a postdoctoral fellow at the University of Geneva.